 News was broken for ET by

 I guess I wasn't paying attention in the weeks following his inauguration.
-The following story is from February 27, barely 5 weeks after he entered the White House: Obama 'in running for Nobel peace prize'
+The following story is from February 27, barely 5 weeks after he entered the White House: Obama 'in running for Nobel peace prize' (The Independent)

 This year those names include Mr Obama, Mr Sarkozy, American musician Pete Seeger, Macedonian humanitarian Zivko Popovski-Cvetin, Austrian children's charity SOS-Kinderdorf International, Vietnamese religious leader Thich Quang Do, and American Greg Mortenson for his Asian school-building charity.